mwshinn/paranoidscientist/doc/conceptfaq.rst

   can reason about higher level properties of a function, such as monotonicity or concavity.
-- Paranoid Scientist can perform automated testing, whereas contracts cannot
+- Paranoid Scientist can perform automated testing, whereas contracts often cannot

 Is Paranoid Scientist "Pythonic"?
 ---------------------------------

-While the concept of types are generally considered non-Pythonic, Paranoid Scientist's types can be thought of as the duck typed type system.
+While the concept of types are generally considered non-Pythonic, Paranoid Scientist's types can be thought of as the duck-typed type system.

 In general, Pythonic code relies on duck typing, which is great in